yegor256/blog/_drafts/_java9.md

   * [JEP 236](http://openjdk.java.net/jeps/236): Parser for Nashorn (extended)

-Of course, some features must be implemented in the JDK itself, like Unicode support ([JEP 267](http://openjdk.java.net/jeps/267)), platform-specific Desktop features ([JEP 272](http://openjdk.java.net/jeps/272)), Spin-Wait Hints ([JEP 285](http://openjdk.java.net/jeps/285)), compact strings ([JEP 254](http://openjdk.java.net/jeps/254)), or the process API ([JEP 102](http://openjdk.java.net/jeps/102)).
+Of course some features must be implemented in the JDK itself, like Unicode support ([JEP 267](http://openjdk.java.net/jeps/267)), platform-specific Desktop features ([JEP 272](http://openjdk.java.net/jeps/272)), Spin-Wait Hints ([JEP 285](http://openjdk.java.net/jeps/285)), compact strings ([JEP 254](http://openjdk.java.net/jeps/254)), and the process API ([JEP 102](http://openjdk.java.net/jeps/102)).
 Their implementation depends on the underlying platform and has to be provided together with the JVM.

-But what HTTP 2.0 client is doing in the JDK, together with [JAX-RS](https://jcp.org/en/jsr/detail?id=311), [JPA](https://www.jcp.org/en/jsr/detail?id=338), [JAX-WS](https://jcp.org/en/jsr/detail?id=224),
+But what is HTTP 2.0 client doing in the JDK, together with [JAX-RS](https://jcp.org/en/jsr/detail?id=311), [JPA](https://www.jcp.org/en/jsr/detail?id=338), [JAX-WS](https://jcp.org/en/jsr/detail?id=224),